- Policies available as PDF document

 The Designated Teacher:

-The Designated Teacher for Child Protection is David Lodge, (in his absence the concerns should be shared with the Deputy Designated teachers either Ms Byrne or Mrs Sillitoe).
+The Designated Teacher for Child Protection is Mr. Lodge, (in his absence the concerns should be shared with the Deputy Designated teachers either Ms Byrne, Mrs Juhasz or Mr Emanuel).

 Their role is to: